Her Campus Logo Her Campus Logo

 “The passion for Richmond is there, and one day, the career will be too.”

-I’m a sophomore at Louisiana State University and I’m majoring in mass communication with a focus in journalism and minoring in sociology.
-I’m the Senior Editor for Her Campus at LSU.
-With a degree in journalism, I plan to follow the career path of becoming a sports writer.
-Right now, I’m a sports reporter for LSU's student newspaper, The Daily Reveille, and I write about women's volleyball.
+I’m a junior at Louisiana State University and I’m majoring in mass communication with a focus in print journalism and minoring in sociology.
+I’m the Vice President and Editor-in-Chief for Her Campus at LSU.
+With a degree in journalism, I plan to follow the career path of becoming a feature writer with a focus on profile stories.
+Right now, I’m the Digital Editor for LSU's student newspaper, The Daily Reveille, but prior to that I was a sports reporter on the women's volleyball beat.
 I’m also an ambassador for the Manship School of Mass Communication at LSU.
-In the future, I want to work in the Big Ten Conference with a focus on producing human-interest stories that highlight athletes as people beyond their sport.
+In the future, I want to work in the Big Ten Conference with a role dedicated to producing human-interest stories that highlight athletes as people beyond their sport.